-As of March 31, 2011, we had aggregate federal net operating loss carryforwards of approximately \$8.1 million and state net operating loss carryforwards of approximately \$4.8 million.
+As of March 31, 2011, we had aggregate federal net operating loss carryforwards of approximately \$5.5 million.
 Generally, a change of more than 50% in the ownership of a company's stock, by value, over a three-year period constitutes an ownership change for federal income tax purposes.
 An ownership change may limit a company's ability to use its net operating loss carryforwards attributable to the period prior to such change.
 We believe that past issuances and transfers of our stock caused an ownership change in fiscal 2007 that may affect the timing of the use of our net operating loss carryforwards, but we do not believe the ownership change affects the use of the full amount of our net operating loss carryforwards.
 As a result, our ability to use our net operating loss carryforwards attributable to the period prior to such ownership change to offset taxable income will be subject to limitations in a particular year, which could potentially result in increased future tax liability for us.
-In fiscal 2008, utilization of our net operating loss carryforwards was not limited.
-In addition to any limitations imposed by a past ownership change, if we fail to maintain our recent profitability, our net operating loss carryforwards and related deferred tax assets may be subject to a valuation adjustment.
+In fiscal 2008, utilization of our net operating loss carryforwards was limited to \$3.0 million.
+For fiscal 2009, 2010 and 2011, utilization of our net operating loss carryforwards was not limited.
+In addition to any limitations posed by past ownership changes, if we fail to maintain our recent profitability, our net operating loss carryforwards and related deferred tax assets may be subject to a valuation adjustment.

-The restatement of our historical financial statements has already consumed, and may continue to consume, a significant amount of our time and resources and may have a material adverse effect on our business and stock price.
+The restatement of our historical financial statements has consumed a significant amount of our time and resources and may have a material adverse effect on our reputation, business and stock price.

-As described earlier, we have restated our consolidated financial statements for fiscal 2010 and our first three quarters of fiscal 2010 and fiscal 2011.
+As described earlier, we have restated our consolidated financial statements for fiscal 2011.
 The restatement process was highly time and resource-intensive and involved substantial attention from management and significant legal and accounting costs.
-Furthermore, we cannot guarantee that we will have no inquiries from the SEC or the NYSE Amex regarding our restated financial statements or matters relating thereto.
+Furthermore, we cannot guarantee that we will have no inquiries from the SEC or the NYSE MKT LLC regarding our restated financial statements or matters relating thereto.
 Any future inquiries from the SEC as a result of the restatement of our historical financial statements will, regardless of the outcome, likely consume a significant amount of our resources in addition to those resources already consumed in connection with the restatement itself.
 Further, many companies that have been required to restate their historical financial statements have experienced a decline in stock price and shareholder lawsuits related thereto.

-We were unable to timely file this Annual Report on Form 10-K as required by the Securities Exchange Act of 1934 and our continued inability to file these reports on time could result in investors not having access to important information about us and the delisting of our common stock from the NYSE Amex LLC.
+We were unable to timely file the original filing as required by the Securities Exchange Act of 1934 and our continued inability to file our periodic SEC reports on time could result in investors not having access to important information about us and the delisting of our common stock from the NYSE MKT LLC.

-Due to the complexities and complications associated with the restatement of our financial statements, we were late in filing this Annual Report on Form 10-K. As a result, we were not in compliance with the continued listing requirements of the NYSE Amex LLC Company Guide and with the applicable SEC rules under the Securities Exchange Act of 1934, as amended.
-We are required to comply with these rules as a condition to listing on the NYSE Amex LLC.
+Due to the complexities and complications associated with the restatement of our financial statements, we were late in filing our original filing 10-K. As a result, we were not in compliance with the continued listing requirements of the NYSE MKT LLC Company Guide and with the applicable SEC rules under the Securities Exchange Act of 1934, as amended.
+We are required to comply with these rules as a condition to listing on the NYSE MKT LLC.
 Furthermore, the late filing has resulted in our inability to utilize a "short-form" registration statement on SEC Form S-3 for a period of twelve months.